-Things to avoid when writing a job offer letter include:
+Here are 4 things to avoid when creating a job offer letter: